Safe Environment Strategies: Technology

 Monitoring Behavior and Reporting protocols that guide staff on how to recognize, respond, and report abuse.
 All staff and volunteers are responsible for holding each other accountable for appropriate behaviors and reporting inappropriate behaviors.
 Additionally, your policies must include clear direction on how and to whom to report suspicions or reports of abuse.

 A Training policy that requires all staff to be trained, at hire and annually, in your organization’s child protection policies and protocols.
 This includes ongoing training on your organization’s policies and procedures, the signs of symptoms of abuse, and how to identify grooming behavior in adults.
-Training should be accessible to all staff in a variety of learning formats, used as a tool to heighten awareness, and create a culture of zero-tolerance for abuse.
+Training should be accessible to all staff in a variety of learning formats, and used as a tool to heighten awareness, and create a culture of zero-tolerance for abuse.

 Policies and Procedures should guide the safety standards at your YSO.
 Your policies must be continuously referred to and adhered to by all staff and volunteers to ensure that all children are kept safe at your YSO.